tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/reset-documents.md

 **API Version: 2019-05-06-Preview or 2020-06-30-Preview**

-This preview API allows you to re-run an indexer (with or without a skillset) over a subset of documents when you provide the document keys in the request.
-Using the key as a reference, the indexer finds the equivalent source document and reruns all skills and projections in an enrichment pipeline.
+This new preview API allows you to selectively reprocess documents from your data source.
+The API accepts the index document keys as input and prioritizes the processing of those documents from the data source.
+If you have a indexer cache configured, reset documents are not read from the cache and all skills configured are re-run.
+Note that the index document key may be different from your data source document identified.

 You can reprocess documents for an existing indexer using an HTTP POST request.
 Specify the name of the indexer to update on the request URI: